PRODUCTS & INNOVATION

 One of the most promising areas in the diagnostic space is the launch of the Alinity family of systems that culminates after years of customer-focused research.
 Alinity’s scientists and engineers collaborated closely with labs to learn about the issues they face every day: higher testing volumes, a lack of staffing and space, and complex, time-intensive processes and instruments.

-Each Alinity system includes features that help institutions, clinicians and laboratorians better navigate a pressure-packed health care environment.
-The launch of the Alinity family of solutions began in 2016 and will continue into 2018 and beyond, giving analysts optimism around improved results for the greater diagnostics business and for Abbott’s long-term sustainability.
+Each Alinity system includes features that help institutions, clinicians and laboratorians better navigate a pressure-packed healthcare environment.
+The launch of the Alinity family of solutions began in 2016 and will continue into 2019 and beyond, giving analysts optimism around improved results for the greater diagnostics business and for Abbott’s long-term sustainability.

 Learn more about Alinity’s advantages here.